NelsonPython/Connect_IoT_Device_to_I3/README.md

 # Connecting an IoT device to the I3 Data Marketplace

-<b>This tutorial is for developers who have an IoT device or want to build an IoT device so they can participate in the I3 Marketplace.</b>  One goal of the [I3 Consortium](https://i3.usc.edu/about/i3-consortium/) is building a marketplace for buying and selling data.
-The I3 Marketplace is like an online store that sells "topics".
+<b>This tutorial is for developers who have an IoT device or want to build an IoT device so they can participate in the I3 Marketplace.</b>  The I3 Marketplace is like an online store that sells "topics".
 Here's a screen capture of the City of Los Angeles prototype.

 <img src="images/I3-marketplace.png">